 How long has the spectacular “success” wrought by science lasted?
 A mere few hundred years.
 And in evolutionary terms, this is but the proverbial blink of an eye, or the frenzied copulation of two gnats – certainly nothing to brag about.
 For the fact is that our ancestors, who suffered periodically the trials and tribulations of disease, war, famine, and predation by other species, nevertheless were able to survive for hundreds of thousands and perhaps millions of years, a period that is more than 1,000 or 10,000 times longer than the period during which science has been performing its diabolical wizardry, thereby enabling the unchecked rise in the human population from roughly a few hundred million to its current alarming total of more than seven billion, a figure that has not yet ceased to increase.
 And what is more, because of other scientific discoveries and the technological inventions that are based on them, a great many of these human beings are consuming far more – in terms of energy, natural resources, and living creatures, while producing prodigious amounts of waste and pollution – than their ancestors were capable of consuming and producing.

 As paradoxical as this may sound, it is science and medicine that now pose the greatest threats to the long-term survival of humanity.
 And they have done so by repeatedly and dangerously violating the most fundamental of all of Nature’s laws, the Law of Balance.
 By wanting to save every single child that is born, we are setting the stage for a man-made disaster of catastrophic proportions.
-There is no greater proof of our collective stupidity than this – our failure to understand that, in order for our species to remain for a long time on the Earth, co-existing harmoniously with its many other inhabitants, we must have both the courtesy and the good sense to limit our numbers, as well as our consumption of the living creatures and the non-living things we find here.
+There is no greater proof of our collective stupidity than this – our failure to understand that, in order for our species to remain for a long time on the Earth, co-existing harmoniously with its many other inhabitants, we must have both the courtesy and the good sense to limit our numbers, as well as our consumption of the living creatures and the non-living things that we find here.
 But instead, we have become enslaved to a model of progress that sees destructive economic growth as the primary goal of human development.
 In truth, this model is nothing more than a frenzied orgy of collective stupidity and excess that will soon lead to our doom if we do not change and moderate our incredibly selfish ways.

 There are only two possible outcomes to the situation that has been created by the great folly of the scientific enterprise: either we can limit our numbers and our ever-increasing consumption voluntarily, or this reduction will be forced on us in ways that will not at all be to our liking.
 To want simply to maintain the status quo, which option many people believe is also possible, meaning that our numbers and our voracious consumption of the Earth’s living creatures and its non-living resources can continue to increase without any check on their rapid rise, is to behave like the mythical ostrich that buries its head in the sand whenever it is faced with a difficult situation or problem which it does not want to confront, while hoping that the situation or problem will resolve itself or simply disappear.
 But what is much more likely to occur is that we selfish, stupid, vainglorious, and overly clever human beings will disappear, all because we were not able to limit our numbers and our constantly multiplying artificial desires.